-17 Administrative Action Preceding Litigation
+17 Administrative Action Preceeding Litigation

-Variable Name adminAction
+Variable Name Spaeth Name Normalizations

-Spaeth Name ADMIN
+adminAction ADMIN varAdminAction (123)

-Normalizations varAdminAction (123)
+van kannin ketion (123)

 This variable pertains to administrative agency activity occurring prior to the onset of litigation.
 Note that the activity may involve an administrative official as well as that of an agency.
 The general rule for an entry in this variable is whether administrative action occurred in the context of the case.
 Note too that this variable identifies the specific federal agency.
 If the action occurred in a state agency, adminAction is coded as 117 (State Agency).
 See the variable adminActionState for the identity of the state.